pygame/pygame/docs/reST/ref/camera.rst

       _camera (V4L2)    Linux     Builtin
-      OpenCV            Any       Uses `opencv-python` module, can't enumerate cameras OpenCV-Mac        Mac       Same as OpenCV, but has camera enumeration OpenCV-Legacy     ?
-Uses an older port of OpenCV, may be removed VideoCapture      Windows   Uses abandoned `VideoCapture` module, may be removed
+      OpenCV            Any       Uses `opencv-python` module, can't enumerate cameras OpenCV-Mac        Mac       Same as OpenCV, but has camera enumeration VideoCapture      Windows   Uses abandoned `VideoCapture` module, can't enumerate cameras, may be removed in the future

    There are two main differences among backends.

    The _camera backends are built in to pygame itself, and require no third party imports.
 All the other backends do.
+For the OpenCV and VideoCapture backends, those modules need to be installed on your system.

    The other big difference is "camera enumeration."
 Some backends don't have a way to list out camera names, or even the number of cameras on the